3.1 Recruitment and Hiring Process

 The Ithaca College Employment website, ithaca.edu/jobs, functions as the primary recruitment source for administration, faculty and staff positions.
 Effective recruiting must encompass advertising to a larger and more targeted population than is reached by listings on the employment website alone.

-Human Resources Business Partners are available to assist with drafting or editing advertisements and have expertise in identifying appropriate recruitment sources.
+Human Resources is available to assist with drafting or editing advertisements and has expertise in identifying appropriate recruitment sources.

-The proposed advertisement copy must be included in the online Recruitment Request.
-A comprehensive recruitment outreach plan should be included in the online recruitment request and must receive advance approval from the Human Resources Business Partner.
+The proposed advertisement copy must be included in the online requisition.
+A comprehensive recruitment outreach plan should be included in the online requisition and must be reviewed by Human Resources.

-After approval is obtained, departments are responsible for the placement of all professional journal advertisements (with the exception of the Chronicle of Higher Education, which is placed by the Human Resources).
-The Human Resources Business Partner will also place advertisements in various Higher Education specific publications to ensure a coordinated and professional presentation of the College’s vacancies.
-Upon request, the Human Resources Business will assist in formatting a position announcement for vacancy notices to be circulated to other institutions, agencies, and organizations.
+Departments are responsible for the placement of all professional journal advertisements (with the exception of the Chronicle of Higher Education, which is placed by Human Resources).
+Human Resources will also place advertisements in various Higher Education specific publications (if appropriate) to ensure a coordinated and professional presentation of the College’s vacancies.
+Upon request, Human Resources will assist in formatting a position announcement for vacancy notices to be circulated to other institutions, agencies, and organizations.

 3.1.4.1 On-Line Application Process

-Upon final approval of the Recruitment Request, positions will be posted to the ICHR Recruiting Cloud.
+Upon final approval of the requisition, positions will be posted to the Oracle Recruiting Cloud.
 Individuals who wish to be considered for posted positions must complete an online application, attach required documentation, such as a cover letter, resume and any other requested documents for evaluation.
 Supervisors and search committee members can review candidate materials on-line.

 3.1.4.2 Advertising Options